rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 #### What is the default maximum capacity of Cloud Block Storage that can be consumed by a single customer account?

-The limit for Volumes and storage is 10 TB total stored or 50 volumes per region (whichever is reached first).
+The limit for volumes and storage is 10 TB total stored or 50 volumes per region (whichever is reached first).

 #### What if I need more storage than the default maximum capacity?